jaycynth/secure-api-deployment/README.md

 The workflow consists of four main jobs: test, build, docker and deploy.

 ### 1. Test Job
-- This job is responsible for running tests.
+- This job is responsible for running tests setup in the tests folder using pytest

 ### 2. Build Job
+- Depends on the test job
-- This job builds the application and performs linting and manifest validation and depends on the test job
+- This job builds the application and performs linting and manifest validation.
     - Runs flake8 on app.py to check for code style issues.
     - Uses the instrumenta/kubeval-action@master to validate Kubernetes manifest files in the k8s directory.

 ### 3. Docker Job
+- Depends on the build job
+- This job builds the flask image (jaycynth/flask-app:v0.1)
+- Scans Docker Image for Vulnerabilities by running Trivy as a Docker container to scan the built image (jaycynth/flask-app:v0.1).
+  If vulnerabilities are found at or above the specified severity levels (HIGH and CRITICAL), the command will exit with a non-zero status, which will fail the job.
-- This job builds and pushes the Docker image to Docker Hub and depends on the build job.
+- Pushes the Docker image to Docker Hub.(Used GitHub Secrets to store docker hub registry credentials)

 ### 4. Deploy Job
+- Depends on the Docker job
 - Downloads and installs Kind, which will allows to create a local Kubernetes cluster.
 - Creates a new Kubernetes cluster using Kind.
 - Check Kubernetes Cluster Status by running kubectl cluster-info dump to get information about the cluster status.